 Setting the temperature

-The bender's highest temperature is approximately 500°.
-A good bending temperature is between 350° and 400° (around "5" on the control dial).
-A surface thermometer placed on the aluminum iron is the best way to monitor the temperature.
+The bender's highest temperature is approximately 500°F. However, in most cases you won't need the iron to be this hot.
+Between 350° and 400° is ideal for bending most woods.
+To reach this temperature, set the dial to 6 and allow 45-60 minutes for the iron to heat up.
 A hotter iron steams the wood faster, but also dries it out faster, so it needs to be wetted again.

 Wetting the wood